Pretty Hard Cases: Development

-On February 11, 2020, CBC, along with NBCUniversal International Studios, announced that it had given the series, then titled "Lady Dicks" a series order.
+On February 11, 2020, CBC, along with NBCUniversal International Studios, announced that it had given the series, then titled Lady Dicks, a series order.
 It was also revealed that Tassie Cameron and Sherry White would act as co-showrunners with David Wellington would direct the first episode.
 The launch of production was delayed by the COVID-19 pandemic in Canada; during the summer, further, the racial protests associated with the murder of George Floyd in the United States and the death of Regis Korchinski-Paquet in Canada led Cameron and White to rewrite some of their scripts.

 Casting

 On February 11, 2020, it was announced that the series would star Meredith MacNeill and Adrienne C. Moore.
 On September 8, 2020, CBC announced that Karen Robinson, Tara Strong, Dean McDermott, Al Mukadam, Percy Hynes White, Katie Douglas, and Ronnie Rowe would be joining the cast.
+In March 2022, it was announced that Ben Bass and Charlotte Sullivan had joined the cast in season 2.

 Filming

 Filming was set to begin in early spring, but was delayed by the COVID-19 pandemic in Canada.
 In September 2020, filming was underway in the Toronto area.